 Before I started any serious work on this amplifier, I was going to need some kind of schematic to work from and after much head-scratching and the consumption of several Pot Noodles, I believe I have the complete circuit traced out.
 I've drawn it on three pages as it's a little too big to fit clearly on one - the first three stages on the first diagram, the removable control unit on the second and the remaining stages, phase splitter and output stage on the third.
 The images here are severely reduced in size and are unreadable, so click on them to see the full-size scans of my sketches.
 It's always possible I've made a mistake somewhere, so if you spot anything questionable please let me know so that I can investigate it and correct things if necessary, as I'd like the information on this rare amplifier to be correct and useful to anyone else who may own one.

-This unit is a little ill, mainly due to the leaky electrolytic capacitors in the power supply sections mentioned earlier, but also some of the old body tip spot type carbon resistors now measure far higher in resistance than they should and the interstage coupling capacitors are probably leaky too, although at this stage I had not yet determined whether this was the case.
+After initial careful tests and inspection, it became obvious that this unit is a little ill, mainly due to the leaky electrolytic capacitors in the power supply sections mentioned earlier, but also some of the old body tip spot type carbon resistors now measure far higher in resistance than they should and the interstage coupling capacitors are probably leaky too, although at this stage I had not yet determined whether this was the case.